tendermint/tendermint/docs/tendermint-core/p2p/peer_manager.md

 ## Peer life cycle

-For implementing the connection policy, the peer manager keeps track of the state of peers and manages their life-cycle, using a `peerStore` for underlying storage.
+For implementing the connection policy, the peer manager keeps track of the state of peers and manages their life-cycle.

-The life cycle of a peer in the peer manager is represented in the picture below.
+The life cycle of a peer is synthesized in the picture below.
 The circles represent _states_ of a peer and the rectangles represent _transitions_.
 All transitions are performed by the `Router`, by invoking methods with